-4th Day: The Assateague Lighthouse is located on Assateague Island at the Chincoteague National Wildlife Refuge.
+4th Day: Today we'll start out with a photo stop at the Assateague Lighthouse.
+The lighthouse is located on Assateague Island at the Chincoteague National Wildlife Refuge.
 It was first built in 1833 and rebuilt in 1866.
 The tower stands 145 feet tall and the top of the lighthouse is accessible to the public.
 The U.S. Coast guard still maintains the light as an active navigational aid due to the treacherous shoals that lie off the barrier islands.
 It is still operational and one of the most impressive landmarks in Virginia.
 We will depart the area after our visit and begin our journey back home.
 Arriving back approximately 9:00 PM.
 (CB)

 Special Notice: Balance is due 30 days prior to departure.
 Cancellation within 30 days of departure will result in payment forfeiture.